SunnyM00n/Game-Boy-Cartridges/MBC3 (Type A, SRAM)/README.md

 If your game does *not* use the RTC function with the crystal X1, then you need to bridge the pads of Z1.

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC3-Cartridge/assets/97127539/d46ea632-6318-4e5d-bf40-c4e9a7f52aa1)

-### Example Configurations

-<a href="https://github.com/MouseBiteLabs/Game-Boy-Cartridges/wiki/MBC3">Check out the wiki for some pictures of boards in various configurations.</a>

 ## Test Points and Final Checkout